Responses

 HTTP separates three layers you control in order:

-1. Status code — which outcome this response represents (200, 404, 307, …).
+1. Status code — outcome for this response (200, 404, 307, …).

 • Send the body with write(data) (repeat for streaming) and finish with end() (optionally passing a last chunk).
-If you never call write_headers yourself, the first write or a one-shot helper can imply a default status and framing.

 Setting headers (examples)